oleborup/spring-boot-jetty-jersey-error-handling/README.md

 ## Background

 We use Spring Boot with Jetty and Jersey for microservices.
-For security reasons we want to expose as little server identification as possible.
+For security reasons we want to expose as little server identification and implementation details as possible.

 ## Version and settings